 You add a Key Management Server (KMS) to your vCenter Server system from the vSphere Client.

-vCenter Server creates a KMS cluster when you add the first KMS instance.
-If you configure the KMS cluster on two or more vCenter Servers, make sure you use the same KMS cluster name.
+vCenter Server creates a standard key provider when you add the first KMS instance.
+If you configure the key provider on two or more vCenter Servers, make sure you use the same key provider name.

-- When you add the KMS, you are prompted to set this cluster as a default.
-You can later change the default cluster explicitly.
+- When you add the KMS, you are prompted to set this key provider as a default.
+You can later change the default setting.

-- After vCenter Server creates the first cluster, you can add KMS instances from the same vendor to the cluster, and configure all KMS instances to synchronize keys among them.
+- After vCenter Server creates the first key provider, you can add KMS instances from the same vendor to the key provider, and configure all KMS instances to synchronize keys among them.
 Use the method documented by your KMS vendor.

-- You can set up the cluster with only one KMS instance.
+- You can set up the key provider with only one KMS instance.

-- If your environment supports KMS solutions from different vendors, you can add multiple KMS clusters.
+- If your environment supports KMS solutions from different vendors, you can add multiple key providers.

-- Verify that the key server is in the vSphere Compatibility Matrixes and is KMIP 1.1 compliant.
+- Verify that the Key Management Server is in the vSphere Compatibility Matrixes and is KMIP 1.1 compliant.